gvwilson/sensibleadventures/nardica/nardica.md

 then hurried on her way.
 *One day*,
 she promised herself.
+One day,
-One day she'd have plants and pets and a workshop and Honesty would come by all the time.
+when she had a workshop of her own and she could keep whatever pets and plants she wanted and Honesty could come by all the time.
 (Even in her daydreams, she didn't dare imagine that they would live together.)
-One day---but not while she was on the *Guinevere* and Uncle Jack was her captain.
+One day---but not today.

 The Dance Hall was just as busy inside as out.
 Iffy tried slipping through the crush the way Honesty somehow did,